-As a debt relief option, debt consolidation and a standard debt consolidation loan both have some common goals, most of all they both may help to provide relief from high interest debts.
-What is quite different, however, is the method of getting relief.
-In the case of a debt consolidation or debt management plan (DMP) coordinated by a credit or debt counselor, the objective is to gain an understanding of the debt load a consumer is facing and the amount of money that can actually be set aside each month to pay off or pay down debts.
-Then a personalized plan is designed that "consolidates" multiple high interest consumer debts into a single, more affordable, payment each month.
-These plans can, ideally, help consumers resolve debts at a pace - and with a lower monthly payment - they can more easily afford.
+While the goals of both debt consolidation debt relief and a standard debt consolidation loan are very similar, the method of getting relief is quite different.
+In the case of a debt consolidation or debt management plan coordinated by a credit or debt counselor, the goal is to gain an understanding of the debt load a consumer is facing, the amount of money each month that can reasonably be allocated to payoff or pay down debts, then design a personalized plan that "consolidates" multiple high-interest consumer debts into a more affordable and more structured payment plan each month.
+These plans allow consumers to resolve debts as quickly as possible, at a pace they can afford.

 If you are in need of debt relief assistance: Get a free debt relief analysis and savings estimate from a BBB accredited provider at no obligation.

-Moreover, many consumers who pay off credit cards with the proceeds from a debt consolidation loan end up quickly amassing credit card debts yet again.
-This leaves consumers with BOTH a debt consolidation loan and multiple high interest credit cards to deal with.
-Now the situation has gone from bad to worse and the cycle of debt continues.
+In addition, many consumers who pay off credit cards with a debt consolidation loan actually end up accumulating additional credit card debts quickly.
+In this scenario, the cycle of debt continues as consumers now have BOTH a debt consolidation loan and multiple high-interest credit cards to deal with.
+Thus, the situation has gone from bad to worse.

-A debt consolidation program, also known as a debt management program (DMP), is intended to combine or consolidate multiple high-interest consumer debts into a single, more affordable monthly payment.
-Through the benefits of debt relief, such as lower and more lenient interest rates and the waiving of late fees and penalties, a debt management plan coordinated by a debt counselor or credit counselor can provide much-needed relief for consumers who are looking for a reliable, predictable and structured route out of debt.
+Debt consolidation, also known as a debt management program (DMP), combines or consolidates multiple high-interest consumer debts into a single, more manageable and more structured monthly payment.
+Through the benefits of debt relief such as lower, more lenient, interest rates and the waiving of late fees and penalties, a debt management plan coordinated by a credit counselor or debt counselor can be provide personalized assistance for consumers who need a proven, predictable, and accelerated path out of debt.

-How does a credit counselor (or debt counselor) customize plans for each debtor?
-To start, they will typically interview consumers in order to get a clear understanding of all of their debts.
+In order to customize the plan for the consumer, a credit counselor (or debt counselor) typically will interview consumers to gain a clear understanding of all of their debts.
 Then they will conduct a budget analysis with consumers to find out how much money can be realistically allocated each month to pay down those debts.
-Finally, based on this information they will come up with a strategy (a debt management plan or DMP) and send proposals to each of the consumer's creditors requesting the benefits of debt relief on behalf of the individual or family experiencing financial hardship.
+Based on the information they've gathered, they will come up with a game plan (a debt management plan or DMP) and send proposals to each of the consumer's creditors requesting the benefits of debt relief for the individual or family experiencing financial hardship.
 These benefits can include lower interest rates, a waiving of late fees and penalties, and generally more favorable repayment terms.
 Those creditors who agree to the proposals are then added to the debt management plan.
 For those that do not, consumers are still obligated with creditors according to the terms of their original agreements.
-Overall, debt consolidation or debt management plans can be very effective and save a substantial amount of money if consumers STOP using credit cards AND begin the process of paying down the principal amount of debt on time, month after month, at a LOWER INTEREST RATE.
+Overall, it's important to remember that debt consolidation or debt management plans can be very effective and save a substantial amount of money IF consumers STOP using credit cards and begin the process of paying down the principal amount of debt on time, month after month, at a LOWER INTEREST RATE.

-A debt consolidation or debt management plan may help you resolve debts at an accelerated pace, while still saving money.
-Find out more by requesting Your Free Debt Relief Evaluation and Savings Estimate.
+Find out if a debt consolidation or debt management plan could help you resolve debts faster and have you saving, by requesting Your Free Debt Relief Evaluation and Savings Estimate.

-Why would credit card companies consider settling for less than the full amount with cardholders?
-It is common practice for credit card companies to eventually "sell off" debt that is 60-90 days or more in arrears as "bad debt" to a collection agency. for as little as ten cents on the dollar.
-Under those circumstances, it stands to reason that credit card companies may be willing to accept a reasonable settlement offer made by you or by a debt settlement company negotiating on your behalf.
-It is important to recognize that monies saved through credit card settlements, which can be quite substantial, are subject to federal taxation.
-In addition, when consumers default on their credit card agreements in order to set aside money in a settlement fund, creditors may threaten or take legal action in order to discourage consumers from pursuing this course of action.
-Finally, debt settlement will typically have a negative impact on personal credit, but not be as serious or long lasting of an impact as personal bankruptcy.
+It's customary in debt settlement, that if consumers fall seriously behind in payments, credit card companies can decide to eventually "sell off" debt as "bad debt" to a collection agency.
+In this scenario, creditors may get as little as 10 cents on the dollar, so it stands to reason that credit card companies may be willing to accept a reasonable settlement offer made by the consumer or by a debt settlement company working on the consumer's behalf to negotiate a settlement.
+Be aware that when consumers default on the terms of credit card agreements in order to set aside monies in a settlement account, creditors may threaten or take legal action.
+In addition, money saved through credit card negotiated settlements are subject to federal taxation.
+Finally, debt settlement typically will have a negative impact on one's personal credit, but not as serious or long lasting of an impact as personal bankruptcy.